Survival Item – Emergency Sewing Kit

 Nothing screams rough and tough survivalist guy like carrying a good old fashion manly sewing kit!

 Alright, so that may be pushing it a little far.

 In reality most people would probably laugh at the thought of a grown man carrying a sewing kit for survival.
 But who cares!
 Just because most people wouldn’t think of packing one, doesn’t mean you should overlook its importance.

 In my opinion, having a sewing kit is an essential part of being prepared and has many uses out in the wilderness.

 What should be in a good Survival Sewing Kit?

 To start with your kit should be able to:

-- and in an emergency should be able to stitch up a wound.
+- and in an extreme emergency, be able to stitch up a wound.

 Here are a couple of things that you may want to add to your survival sewing kit:

 - Thimble to push needles through heavy tarps or animal hides.